squarism/squarism.github.io/_posts/2021-07-09-databases-ruin-all-good-ideas.markdown

 <img alt="a typical three tier setup" style="margin: auto; width: 80%; " src="/uploads/2021/databases_ruin_01.png" />

 Here is a three tier web stack.
 It has lots of web and app servers but only one database box.
 You can substitute this with cloud things but the principles are the same.
 I bet your infrastructure looks really similar.
+For the remainder of the post, assume I mean a traditional RDMS when I say database.

 Why is there always only `db01`?
 Your box might be called `prod-db1` or `mysql-01`.
 You know the one I mean.
 Maybe you have a `db02` but I bet it's running in a special mode.
-It is another exception to the exception.
+Db02 is another exception to the exception (maybe a read-only replica for reporting).
+Whatever the case, I bet there's only one `db01` but there are so many of the other things.
+Why?

-In fact we can summarize this whole stack like this:
+We can summarize scaling each tier in this whole stack like this:

 * clients: not our problem, there's millions of them
 * web tier: easy-peasy, it's a daemon plus a config file
-* app tier: it's our "code", it's the most work but we have it in a pool
+* app tier: it's our code / stuff; it's in a load balancer pool even if it has state we have tricks to scale it
-* database tier: don't touch it!
+* database tier: don't touch it!  there can only be one!

-You might even have a team for the database tier.
+Each tier is either easy to reason about scaling out horizontally except for the database.
 What is going on here?
+I'm going to go over a few _good ideas_ and why they die on the database tier.

 ## The Good Ideas